project-imas/app-password/README.md

    - CWE-287: Improper Authentication
 3. iOS Keychain contents vulnerable to jailbreak
    - CWE-200: Information Exposure
+   - SRG-APP-000133-MAPP-000030 Severity-CAT II: The mobile application must not enable other applications or non-privileged processes to modify software libraries.
 4. Application allows any user to execute application
    - CWE-250: Execution with Unnecessary Privileges
    - SRG-APP-000022-MAPP-000009 Severity-CAT II: The mobile application must not permit execution of code without user direction.